Michelle and I don’t gamble very often. But when we do, watch out!

 1. Stress.
 You wouldn’t purposefully place extra stress on your spouse or your kids, would you?
 But a lack of planning on your part can do just that, leaving everyone to wonder, “What should we do?
 Who do we contact?”
 Good planning makes it easier on your loved ones by providing a clear plan.

 2. Delay.
 Messy estate plans take longer to wrap up, causing the stress and extra work of an estate to drag on and on.
 Good planning helps things get wrapped up as quickly as possible.

 3. Conflict.
 Lack of planning can lead to arguments in the family.
-Arguments between siblings, between step-mom and step-kids, between nieces and nephews.
-Good planning will make it easy on the family, making less to fight about and less stress that can lead to conflict.
+Arguments between siblings, between the step-mom and step-kids, between nieces and nephews.
+Good planning will make it easier on the family, making less to fight about and less stress that can lead to conflict.